pchapin/augusta/README.md

 The Augusta runtime system is in the RTS folder.
 It is written in Ada and is currently compiled and tested using GNAT with GPS as the integrated development environment.
 Load stdlibrary.gpr in the RTS/SL/src folder into GPS to build the current version of the standard library.
-At the time of this writing the runtime library in RTS/RL is empty.
+At the time of this writing, the runtime library in RTS/RL is empty.

 The Dragon and Tiger projects can be compiled via SBT.
 The SBT build control file has all the necessary dependencies declared so that building one project should trigger the download of the